gesterzhou/lucene_example/README.md

 in a light-weight application.

 Following gemfire lucene features are tested:

 - create an application using gemfire lucene from scratch.
 - create lucene index from scratch, with or without analyzer
 - create lucene index into cluster configuration and then used by other members
 - create user objects, primitive values(both string and integer), and json objects, put them into gemfire cache and indexed them
 - Query using normal StringQueryParser, which is the main weapon.
 Lucene syntax is supported.
-- Demonstate the different query results using analyzers, included a home-baked analyzer
+- Demonstrate the different query results using analyzers, included a home-baked analyzer
-- Demonstate query on primitive value and json object.
+- Demonstrate query on primitive value and json object.
-- Demonstate an example of using QueryProvider to create my own lucene query object.
+- Demonstrate an example of using QueryProvider to create my own lucene query object.
 This feature is for advanced lucene users.
 In this example, it's a Range Query for integer value.
 The demo provided 3 different way to use QueryProvider.
 - start a REST server to show the contents
 - REST API to do lucene search (TBD)
 - From a client (or native client) to run lucene query through calling a function execution